-We may not be successful in establishing our brand name in important markets and the products we sell under our brand name may compete with the products we manufacture on an OEM basis for our customers.
+We may not be successful in establishing our brand name in important markets and the products we sell under our brand name may compete with the products we manufacture on an original equipment manufacturer, or OEM, basis for our customers.

 We sell our products primarily under our own brand name but also on an OEM basis.
-In certain markets, our brand may not be as prominent as other more established solar power vendors, and there can be no assurance that the "CSI" or "Canadian Solar" brand name or any of our possible future brand names will gain acceptance among customers.
-Moreover, because the range of products that we sell under our own brands and those we manufacture for our OEM customers may be substantially similar, we cannot assure that we will not directly or indirectly compete with our OEM customers, which could negatively affect our relationship with them.
+In certain markets, our brand may not be as prominent as other more established solar power product vendors, and there can be no assurance that the brand names "Canadian Solar", or "CSI" or any of our possible future brand names will gain acceptance among customers.
+Moreover, because the range of products that we sell under our own brands and those we manufacture for our OEM customers may be substantially similar, we may end up directly or indirectly competing with our OEM customers, which could negatively affect our relationship with them.

-Failure to protect our intellectual property rights in connection with new specialty solar modules and products may undermine our competitive position.
+Failure to protect our intellectual property rights in connection with new solar power products may undermine our competitive position.

-As we develop and bring to market new specialty solar modules and products, we may need to increase our expenditures to protect our intellectual property.
+As we develop and bring to market new solar power products, we may need to increase our expenditures to protect our intellectual property.
 Our failure to protect our intellectual property rights may undermine our competitive position.
-As of August 9, 2013, we had 178 patents and 120 patent applications pending in the PRC for products that contribute a relatively small percentage of our net revenues.
-We have two United States patents, issued in November 2009 and February 2010.
-We also have three patent applications pending in Europe.
-We applied for registration of the "Canadian Solar" trademark in the United States in March 2009 and subsequently in a number of other jurisdictions, including Australia, Canada, Europe, India, South Korea, Japan, the United Arab Emirates, Bosnia and Herzegovina, Switzerland, Ghana, Croatia, Israel, Kenya, Liechtenstein, Singapore, Morocco, Egypt, Vietnam, Turkey, South Africa, Argentina, Peru, Brazil, Bangladesh and Indonesia.
-Among these applications, the "Canadian Solar" trademark has been registered in the United States, Australia, Canada, Europe, South Korea, Japan, the United Arab Emirates and Hong Kong.
-As of August 9, 2013, we also had 52 registered trademarks and 11 trademark applications pending in the PRC, and 30 registered trademarks and 46 trademark applications pending outside of China.
-These intellectual property rights afford only limited protection and the actions we take to protect our rights as we develop new specialty solar modules and products may not be adequate.
+As of December 24, 2015, we had 428 patents and 206 patent applications pending in the PRC for products that contribute a relatively small percentage of our net revenues.
+We have five U.S. patents.
+We also have one patent in Norway.
+We have registered the "Canadian Solar" trademark in the U.S., Australia, Canada, Europe, South Korea, Japan, the United Arab Emirates, Hong Kong and Peru and we have applied for registration of the "Canadian Solar" trademark in a number of other countries.
+As of December 24, 2015, we had 60 registered trademarks and one trademark application pending in the PRC, and 44 registered trademarks and 24 trademark applications pending outside of China.
+These intellectual property rights afford only limited protection and the actions we take to protect our rights as we develop new solar power products may not be adequate.
 Policing the unauthorized use of proprietary technology can be difficult and expensive.
-In addition, litigation, which can be costly and divert management attention, may be necessary to enforce our intellectual property rights of others.
+In addition, litigation, which can be costly and divert management attention, may be necessary to enforce our intellectual property rights, protect our trade secrets or determine the validity and scope of the proprietary rights of others.